 Help protect your dog’s peepers from debris, sunshine, glare and haters with Rex Specs.
 A multi-point connection system loops under the dog’s muzzle and behind its ears for a secure, bounce-free fit.
 The lenses, which are changeable (each pair comes with clear and dark options), are spherical for a wide field of vision.
 My pup (sorry, not on Instagram) pawed his doggie goggles at first but came to associate them with impending adventure and now places them as an offering at my feet when he’s itching to get sendy—transition your dog into the goggle life slowly and patiently. $79.95, 5 sizes

 If you subscribe to the everyone-carries-their-share mentality, get your pooch on board with a modest load in the versatile Ruffwear Palisades dog pack.
 A two-part system, the saddlebags connect to an included harness, which is just as useful on its own.
-The snug harness has a convenient grab handle on top (should your little mountain goat need a lift up a tall boulder or into the car) and a superstrong aluminum D-ring for connecting a leash.
-Nice touch: Since the saddlebags clip to the top of the harness, it’s all but impossible to Titanic the load with uneven packing (say, if your dog carries its water in one side and pick-up bags in the other).
-Multiple pockets on each side allow for all sorts of packing configurations.
+It has a convenient grab handle on top (should your little mountain goat need a lift up a tall boulder or into the car) and a superstrong aluminum D-ring for connecting a leash.
+Nice touch: Since the saddlebags clip to the top of the harness, it’s all but impossible to Titanic the load with uneven packing.
 (Tips: Never pack the Ten Essentials in your dog’s pack, and try not to load it up at more than 25 percent of its body weight.) $149.95

 This durable, waterproof layer from Ruffwear gets year-round use in my household.
 Not only does it protect my dog from light precip, but it keeps him visible; the Track is high-viz orange with reflective panels on the side and chest.
 The bombproof, 840-denier ballistic polyester shell shrugs off dirt, brambles and other debris and provides a little extra coverage in wintertime.
 Plus: Dogs in jackets earn almost as much love on social media as dogs in goggles. $39.95